-I’ll be honest, I applied to my Big Four firm in Singapore as an auditor because I knew it would be a stable job for a graduate (I have a BBA in accountancy from NUS).
-Unlike in banking, not many people get fired from the Big Four.
+I applied to my Big Four firm in Singapore as an auditor not because I was particularly ambitious, but because I thought it would be a stable graduate job (I have a BBA in accountancy from the National University of Singapore).
+Compared with banking, not many people get made redundant from the Big Four.

-Having been here for more than two years, however, I now have a different attitude.
-One of the main reasons that grads should apply to the Big Four is because you get to work with so many other young people – and that’s fun.
-Being here is like working on an ongoing university group project, and getting paid for it.
-Big Four firms typically take on more grads than even the larger banks in Singapore, so your cohort is huge no matter what department you’re in.
+Having been with my firm for more than two years, however, my thoughts have changed somewhat.
+One of the main reasons to apply to the Big Four as a graduate is the fact that you get to work alongside a lot of other young people – which is really fun.
+It’s sort of like working on an ongoing university group project…and getting paid for it.
+Big Four firms usually hire more grads than even the larger banks in Singapore do, which means the grad cohort is huge no matter what team you’re in.

-My working and social relations with the people in my year are great because we’re a big enough group to support each other and be a force within the organisation.
-I’m not just the only recent grad among masses of other staff, often overlooked and given menial tasks, as perhaps I would be at a bank.
+My working and social relations with the people in my year are fantastic because we’re a big enough group to support each other and be a fairly strong force within the firm.
+I’m not just one of a few grads among masses of other employees – overlooked and given menial tasks – as perhaps I would be at a big bank in Singapore.

 Moreover (and I didn’t realise this before I started), my whole team is pretty young.
-The so-called ‘seniors’ here, including my boss, are typically only four or five years older than me – they’re still in their 20s.
-The lack of a big age gap makes the department non-hierarchical and means I can wander up to anyone and ask them questions if I ever get stuck.
+The so-called ‘seniors’, even including my boss, are typically only four or five years older than me: they’re still in their 20s.
+The lack of a big age gap makes the team non-hierarchical and means I can just go up to anyone and ask them questions without feeling embarrassed.
 That makes me more efficient in my job.

-I’m shocked by how friendly a workplace this is.
-It may not all be down to peoples’ ages, but I’m not so sure I’d feel this comfortable in an older team.
-It’s peak audit season in Singapore right now and I’m typically leaving the office at 11pm.
-The funny thing is – I don’t mind.
-That’s partly because I enjoy the technical side of the work, but it’s also because I get on with everyone and I know someone will always support me with a client problem (without making a fuss and without any office politics).
+I’m also surprised by how friendly my workplace is.
+It may not all be down to peoples’ ages, but I’m not sure I’d feel so comfortable in an ‘older’ team.
+I typically leave work at 11pm during the peak audit season…but I don’t mind.
+That’s partly because I enjoy the technical side of the job, but it’s also because I get on with everyone and I know someone will always support me with a client problem (without creating any office politics and without making a fuss).

 Surprisingly to me at the time, my Big Four job interview then became an informative and quite causal chat in which I asked the questions and the partner gave me frank answers about the pros and cons of the firm.
 What are the working hours like?
 “Not easy compared with many other grad jobs,” he replied.